-RCL CertificateBot is installed in a server running a website.
+RCL SSL CertificateBot is installed in a hosting machine.

 It allows for automatic renewal of SSL/TLS certificates and installation of certificates in the hosting machine for a web server to use.

-RCL CertificateBot runs as a Daemon in a Linux Server.
+RCL SSL CertificateBot runs as a Daemon in a Linux hosting machine.

-RCL CertificateBot runs as a Windows Service in a Windows Server.
+RCL SSL CertificateBot runs as a Windows Service in a Windows hosting machine.

-- It will look for certificates in the list that are specified to be ‘included in the server’.
+- It will look for certificates in the list that are specified to be ‘included in the hosting machine’.
 If it finds a specified certificate, it will save the certificate in the hosting machine

-- If a certificates is about to expire it will be scheduled for renewal, and subsequently saved to the hosting machine the next time the process is run
+- If a certificate is about to expire, it will be scheduled for renewal, and subsequently saved to the hosting machine the next time the process is run

-- The webserver will be configured to use the SSL/TLS certificate that was saved to the hosting machine
+- The web server will be automatically configured to use the SSL/TLS certificate that was saved to the hosting machine

-This entire process is repeated every seven (7) days to ensure the automatic renewal and installation of certificates in a server.
+This entire process is repeated every seven (7) days to ensure the automatic renewal and installation of certificates.

 Web servers can use the certificates saved in the Windows or Linux hosting machine.